The French National Gaming Authority

 The new regulator replaces the existing l’autorité Nationale de régulation des Jeux en ligne (ARJEL) with a new public body known to create a more regulated and competitive gambling market within France.

 ANJ will now be responsible for regulating and overseeing the activities of the gambling industry in France as one.
-Lottery, sports betting, online gambling and horse racing will fall under its jurisdiction to create clarity for both the industry and players.
+Lottery, sports betting, online gambling and horse racing will fall under its jurisdiction to create clarity for the industry and players.

 Complaints Against the French Gaming Authority